IRB Guidelines and Procedures

-New and continuing applications for review may be submitted at any time to Office of the Vice President for Research in UH 116 by hardcopy or by email to email@example.com.
+New and continuing applications for review may be submitted at any time to the IRB office in ISB 104 or by email to firstname.lastname@example.org.

 Please go to the IRB Forms page to secure the most current forms.
 However, if a proposal must be reviewed by the full committee (for sensitive content, vulnerable populations, risk factors, etc.), the application must be received by the first business day of the month for consideration at the next IRB meeting.The IRB Coordinator will provide the proposals to the IRB members at least 7 days prior to the IRB meeting at which the project will be considered to allow off-campus IRB members adequate time to read the submission.

 In order to be considered by the UM IRB, all specified information must be submitted for review.
 The Project Director must complete the IRB Checklist (Form RA-108) and attach any required written informed consent, assent, or permission forms and all flyers or recruitment documents.
 Additionally, all researchers involved in a project must complete an online self-study course on the protection of human research subjects.
 If the research has been previously approved by another IRB, the complete approved application and related documents may be submitted on the other institution’s forms.

 All investigators conducting research with human subjects shall complete an education course on the protection of human research subjects every three years.
 In order to comply with this policy, all investigators on projects involving human subjects will complete an online, self-administered training course.
 Each investigator on the project will certify that they have completed the course on the Checklist (Form RA-108) and supply the date of completion.